-The current research project addresses a significant health disparity – HIV – among Black and Latino gay men who have sex with men (MSM).
-The intervention Project STYLE (“Strength Through Youth Livin’ Empowered”) seeks adapt and replicate STYLE, a model intervention designed to improve linkage of HIV-infected young MSM of color to clinical care.
-STYLE project has the following core elements:
+Our research project addresses a significant health disparity – HIV – among Black and Latino gay men who have sex with men (MSM).
+The intervention Project STYLE (“Strength Through Youth Livin’ Empowered”) seeks adapt and replicate STYLE, a model intervention to improve linkage of HIV-infected young MSM of color to clinical care.
+STYLE project has these core elements:

 - Social marketing campaign

 - HIV+ support services

 Special interest projects (SIPs) are funded by CDC and other federal agencies.
 The funder outlines broad goals for each SIP, which is offered only to the PRCs, and the grantee is selected through competitive peer-review.
 Each project is funded for at least one year, but many are multiyear projects that receive several million dollars.The following SIPs are currently funded through the UCSF PRC:

 - SIP14-026 Cognitive Interviews of Executive Directors of Food Banks to Inform Improved Distribution of Healthy Foods

 - SIP14-013 Understanding barriers to colorectal cancer screening in South Asians

 - SIP14-012 Male FIT colorectal screening, partnership with Kaiser

 Thematic research networks are a type of special interest project (SIP) that fund several PRCs to work together on a specific health issue.
 The PRC Program has seven thematic networks around common topics of interest and UCSF PRC coordinates the Nutrition and Obesity Policy Research and Evaluation Network (NOPREN)